sombriks/enterprise-kotlin-handbook/docs/0015-databases.md

          join prices_history phmax on phmax.id = mm.last_id;
 ```

+You can think on reusable queries hierarchy like this:

+- A local, in-place subquery in the current query for one single use.
+- A CTE for subqueries to better reading or use in more than once scenario.
+- A [view][0652] when the subquery will be reused across many queries.

 #### Sum, avg, count, group by

 We can use [aggregate functions][0649] (like we've been using!) to extract even